-The financial statements have been prepared on the going concern basis.
-The Directors have reviewed the budget for 2022 and the forecast financial position of the Group and the Port against the expected recurring operational income, expenditure and interest costs in conjunction with the Group and the Port's funding position and banking covenants.
-The Directors consider that the Group and the Port has more than sufficient resources to continue in operational existence for at least 12 months from the authorisation of the 31 December 2021 financial statements.
+The financial statements have been prepared on the realise the asset and settle the liability simultaneously. going concern basis.
+The Directors have reviewed the Debt instruments that comply with all of the condition budget for 2022 and the forecast financial position of of paragraph 11.9 of FRS 102 are classified as 'basic'. the Group and the Port against the expected recurring For debt instruments that do not meet the conditions operational income, expenditure and interest costs of FRS 102.11.9, the Group considers whether the debt in conjunction with the Group and the Port's funding instrument is consistent with the principle in paragraph position and banking covenants.
+The Directors consider 11.9A of FRS 102 in order to determine whether it can be that the Group and the Port has more than sufficient classified as basic.
+Instruments classified as 'basic' resources to continue in operational existence for at least 12 months from the authorisation of the 31 Cont.../ December 2021 financial statements.
 For this reason, the Directors continue to adopt the going concern basis in preparing the Group's financial statements.